claudioandre-br/packages/john-the-ripper/readme.md

 ```

 Once enabled, John itself plus the *2john tools can be invoked using the aliases.
-In the example, to run John type `john`.
+In the example, to run John type `my-john`.

 ### Acessing OpenCL
 It is possible to run the JtR OpenCL binary using the workaround seen below.
 To see the installed revision (**Rev**), execute: